Letter from Ralph Vaughan Williams to Lucy Broadwood

 1. Franz M. Böhme, Altdeutsches Liederbuch, Leipzig 1877.

 2. See Kennedy, Works of Vaughan Williams, p.53: ‘[VW’s] arrangement of an old German Volkslied, Entlaubet ist der Walde [Catalogue of Works, 1902/5], had been sung by Campbell McInnes in November 1902’.
-VW had presumably sent his arrangement for Lucy Broadwood to look at.
+Broadwood and Campbell McInnes were very close and rehearsed

 3. Willow-Wood, cantata for baritone or mezzo-soprano solo and orchestra or pianoforte accompaniment (Catalogue of Works 1903/3).
-Lucy Broadwood could not have seen any published form of the work (the vocal score was not issued until 1909) – possibly VW thought she might have seen a manuscript score.
+Lucy Broadwood could not have seen any published form of the work (the vocal score was not issued until 1909), so probably saw McInnes’ manuscript score.

 4. The work was indeed first performed on 12 March 1903 by Campbell McInnes and Evlyn Howard-Jones.